Mobile device management: SaaS versus on-premises solutions

-Present day MDM solutions offer both software as a service (SaaS) and on-premises models.
-In the rapidly evolving industry such as mobile, SaaS (cloud-based) systems are sometimes quicker to set up, offer easier updates with lower capital costs compared to on-premises solutions that require hardware or virtual machines, need regular software maintenance, and might incur higher capital costs.
+Mobile device management (MDM) solutions use both software as a service (SaaS) and on-premises deployment models.
+SaaS systems are cloud-based, while on-premises systems use physical or virtual machines and require software maintenance.

 For security in cloud computing, the US Government has compliance audits such as Federal Information Security Management Act of 2002 (FISMA) which cloud providers can go through to meet security standards.

 The primary policy approach taken by Federal agencies to build relationships with cloud service providers is Federal Risk and Authorization Management Program (FedRAMP) accreditation and certification, designed in part to protect FISMA Low, Moderate, High and Li-SaaS systems.

 Evolution of MDM

 MDM is also about managing the device features, but its coupled with mobile content management (MCM) and Mobile Identity Management (MIM), Application management (MAM) is referred to as Enterprise Mobility Management (EMM).
 As EMM was specifically about managing the apps and content on mobile devices it was not able to manage older devices such as Windows laptops/desktops and new Macs, so EMM evolved into UEM (Unified Endpoint Management) with additional functionality to manage mobile, tablet and traditional devices such as desktops and laptops.